Pension Credit

 Pension Credit is the principal element of the UK welfare system for people of pension age.
 It is intended to supplement the UK State Pension, or to replace it (for example, if the claimant did not meet the conditions to claim a State Pension).
 It was introduced in the UK in 2003 by Gordon Brown, then Chancellor of the Exchequer.
 It has been subject to a number of changes over its existence, but has the core aim of lifting retired people of limited means out of poverty.

 Eligibility may be estimated on a government website.

-Original core elements
+Core elements

 The scheme was introduced to replace the Minimum Income Guarantee, which had been introduced in 1997, also by Gordon Brown.
 This combined the existing applicable amount (of benefit) in Income Support, together with the Pensioner Premium, which was itself substantially increased; these changes gave the impression of a new, more generous benefit package aimed at pensioners.